Canan Tolon: Sidesteps at Parasol Unit

 Sidesteps showcases an impressive body of work from a clearly very accomplished artist – despite the technical precision, it still has enough surprises to keep you guessing.

-Canan Tolo: Sidesteps is at Parasol Unit until 16th March 2014, for further information visit here.
+Canan Tolo: Sidesteps is at Parasol Unit until 16th March 2014.
+For further information visit the gallery’s website here.